Aditya-IITM-BS/project-session-may24/readme.md

-This a dummy project for project session, it will be updated throughout the session
+This a dummy project for MAD II project session, it will be updated throughout the session

 # Student Resource Management